-The Tactical Control Center must receive updated identification and injection rules from RCS and simultaneously send its logs.
+Tactical Control Center receives the updated software and identification and injection rules from RCS and sends logs.

-In this communication, RCS, at set intervals (about 30 sec.) tries to communicate with Tactical Network Injector.
+In this communication, RCS will attempt to communicate with Tactical Network Injector at set intervals (about 30 sec.).
 In Tactical Control Center, decide when to enable synchronization using the Network Injector function.